100 Notable alumni of

 -

-Chris Rothfuss is an American politician serving as a Democratic member of the Wyoming Senate, representing the 9th District, which is based in Albany County, since 2011.
+Chris Rothfuss is an American politician who served as a Democratic member of the Wyoming Senate, representing the 9th District, which is based in Albany County, from 2011 to 2025

 -